jason-mares/tactiq/project/web-design/supreme-suspensions.md

 images-class:
 ---

-The flagship brand of a lift kit and accessories manufacturer, Supreme Suspensions™ wanted to earn more revenue as their WordPress shop was beginning to show its age.
-Brand confusion was compounded when the multi-million dollar brand had no established style guide and a team of designers adhering to different styles.
-Solutions were desined to alleviate four problems:
+Supreme Suspensions, a leading lift kit and accessories manufacturer, was facing several challenges with their flagship brand.
+The existing WordPress shop was outdated, resulting in a decline in revenue.
+Moreover, the lack of a defined style guide led to brand confusion, as the designers followed different styles.
+In order to address these issues, four key solutions were implemented.

-1. Create style guide to align team with the goal of increasing ad and marketing effectiveness.
-2. Redesign a mobile-first website with a 2% conversion rate goal.
-3. Decrease page load times to > 0:02 seconds.
-4. Create a logical navigation system.
+Firstly, a style guide was created to ensure that the team was aligned with the goal of increasing the effectiveness of ad and marketing campaigns.
+Secondly, a mobile-first website was redesigned, with a target conversion rate of 2%.
+Thirdly, the page load times were reduced to less than 0.02 seconds.
+Finally, a logical navigation system was developed to improve the overall user experience.

+As a result of these efforts, Supreme Suspensions achieved remarkable success.
+The new website design and improved page load times led to a significant increase in conversion rates.
+The implementation of the style guide helped to establish a consistent brand identity, reducing confusion among customers.
+The logical navigation system provided an enhanced user experience, leading to a surge in positive customer feedback.
+The collaboration between Supreme Suspensions and the team responsible for the solutions resulted in a successful case study that serves as a testament to the importance of strategic planning and execution.